 Social media usage in Germany

-Nearly 41% of the German population has a social media account and they spend several hours per day accessing their accounts.
+70.9% of the German population has a social media account and they spend around 2 hours per day accessing their accounts.
 Facebook is far and away the most popular social media platform, with nearly four times as many users as the next most popular, Blogger.
 Just over a third of the population has an active Facebook account, and just under a third has an active mobile Facebook account.

-Not only does Facebook have the most users, but it also has the most activity, with more than double the next most active platform type, ‘forums’.
-Youtube came in third, with just over a third as much activity as Facebook.
+YouTube is used most at 87%, and WhatsApp is second at 82%.
 Be aware that Germans are much more protective of their privacy, personal data, and online personas than Americans.
 They are not as free with sharing information as Americans are, and keep their more personal postings and pictures for family and close friends.

 Online purchase behavior in Germany

 Germans are going online to do research for purchase decisions as well as to make purchases.
-The primary connected device they use to do their research is their computer, by a pretty significant margin.
+The primary connected device they use to do their research is their computer, but mobile devices are a close second.

 KNOWLEDGE BASE Mobile - Internet Usage In Germany